 - Train your team: Provide effective customer support training for your agents.
 Training gives them the skills to manage different customer service scenarios effectively.

-- Ask for feedback: Requesting for feedback shows customers you are committed to their satisfaction.
+- Ask for feedback: Requesting feedback shows customers you are committed to their satisfaction.
 Always express gratitude to the customers for their responses.

 - Provide customer onboarding: Ensure your clients understand how to use your offerings to minimize customer frustration.